Listening to Organizational Decline: How Ignorance Isn’t Bliss

 Management Meetings: Or How I Learned to Love Wasting My Afternoon

 If there’s one thing that can suck the life out of a workday, it’s sitting through yet another long, pointless management meeting.
-Although meetings are supposed to be about making decisions, aligning teams, and moving projects forward, the reality is often much less productive.
+While meetings are supposed to be about making decisions, aligning teams, and moving projects forward, the reality is often much less productive.
 Management meetings can feel like an endless cycle of wasted time where you’re discussing things that could have been covered in an email.

 The NEnding Cycle of Status Updates